import math

 def function_string_py(self):

-Return a string containing python function that computes the
+"""Construct the python function that computes the rate.

 """